PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 - **Search a product field** - it will set the ability to search the certain product.
 - **Matching products dropdown** - it will appear when there will be some characters typed in the "Search a product" field.

+## Call-to-action (CTA) functionalities
+**Cancel** - initiates the action to discard all the Cart rule changes that were before Saving action **Save and Stay** - initiates the action to save the settings, and stay on the same tab after the saving.
+Usually if all appropriate fields are set correctly, you will get green notification displayed on the top of the interface right after the click of this button.
+**Save** - initiates the action to save the settings, and stay on the Cart rules list after the saving.
+Usually if all appropriate fields are set correctly, you will get green notification displayed on the top of the interface right after the click of this button.

 ## Multistore
 All these Cart rule settings are separately managed by Multistore functionality in Prestashop.
 [Learn more.](https://github.com/PrestaShop/prestashop-specs/blob/master/content/1.7/back-office/shop-parameters/general/maintenance.md#multistore-behavior)